-The cplusplus macro is only defined for C++ compilers which then includes the extern "C" to get rid of the C++ mangling of the function names without affecting the C compilers use of the header file.
-The other key for inter-language calls is that generally only built-in types and pointers to arrays of built-in types should be used.
+The cplusplus macro is only defined for C++ compilers which then support extern "C" to remove C++ mangling of the function names without affecting the C compilers use of the header file.
+Another key to inter-language calls is that generally only built-in types and pointers to arrays of built-in types should be used.
 For Fortran, all data objects are passed as pointers.
 For simulation codes written in C, the proper header file to include is CAdaptorAPI.h if Python isn't used or needed.
 The main functions of interest defined here are: